6 Ways to Get Rid of Those Annoying iPhone Notifications

 Turn off banners

 Turning off the banner notifications will keep you from getting distracted by other apps when you are actually using your phone.
 It’s probably best to only have the banner notifications turned on for text messages.
 Go to: Settings > Notifications > Choose the app you want to turn banner notifications off for > Turn Show as Banners off

 Turn off badge notifications

 We all know that person who has 10,751 unread emails and isn’t bothered by the red badge icon with that ridiculously high number next to their mail app.
 If you can’t stand having those little red dots clogging up your home screen, you can turn them off.
-Try these secrets to have better smartphone battery life.
 Go to: Settings > Notifications > Choose the app you want to turn badge notifications off for > Turn Badge App Icon off

 Offload unused apps

 A lot of people don’t know that they can make their phone do the organizing for them.
 There is a tool called “Offload Unused Apps” that will automatically delete unused apps that have been sending you notifications and cluttering up your lock screen.
 If you don’t open an app for a certain number of days, your phone will delete it but save all the documents and data.
 So, in a few months, if choose to redownload it, all of your information will still be there.
 Go to: Settings > iTunes and App Store > Turn “Offload Unused Apps” on.

 Turn on “Do Not Disturb”